 Polarised glasses will be your best friend while fly fishing as they cut out the reflective glare on the surface of the water allowing you to spot fish feeding.

-Many fly anglers over time accumulate many fly boxes to help them manage flies, strike indicators and nymphs.
+Many fly anglers accumulate many fly boxes over time to help them manage flies, strike indicators and nymphs.
 Out on the water, you may only take one fly box which has a suitable range for the day.
 This doesn’t mean back at the car there isn’t a boot full of fly boxes.
 Remember the saying?
 Match the hatch.
-It’s no good rocking up to your fishing spot and realising the perfect fly to match is at home.
+It’s no good rocking up to your fishing spot and realising the perfect fly is at home.

 Choose a landing net that is big enough to suit the fish you are chasing.
 There’s no point carrying around a big cumbersome landing net while stream trout fishing.
 A compact landing net with a short handle that can clip to your fly vest or wader belt is ideal.

 Before venturing out, it’s worth practicing casting a few more times following your guided lesson.
 A great place to develop your casting skills is a footy oval.
 By cutting the barb off the hook on your fly it won’t get hooked up in the grass.
 Practising on an oval can save a lot of lost fishing time and frustrations out on the water.

 Breathe...it’s only a knot